-Heart-healthy, protein-packed almond granola with maple and cherry flavors for a tasty breakfast or snack.
+Almond granola with maple and cherry flavors is a heart-healthy, protein-packed breakfast or snack.
 This gluten-free, vegan recipe is perfect for making in bulk to enjoy throughout the week.

 Homemade granola is just one of those fun-to-make recipes, and is the perfect catchall for pantry purges.
 If you’re like me and have little odds and ends lingering around in your cupboards (2 tbl pumpkin seeds here, ½ c. dried fruit there, the occasional cacao nib, etc etc), granola is a great job placement for said ingredients.

 PLUS, it makes for a healthful addition to your daily diet and is easy to make in bulk.
 BOOM! granola is kween.